 Can Labradar be sold outside of the U.S.

-Yes, however due to foreign government regulations units sold outside of the United States, Canada and Australia will be set to the low power setting.
+Yes, however due to foreign government regulations units sold outside of the United States, Canada and Australia and NZ will be set to the low power setting.
 The accuracy of Labradar remains the same, but the ability to track the projectile will be reduced by approximately 30%.

 Complete the information below to comment on LabRadar or receive additional information.